Using Mathematica for Quantum Mechanics: A Student's Manual: Many particles in one dimension: dynamics with the non-linear Schr odinger equation

-This means that if we take (almost) any state $\ket{\psi}$ and calculate $\lim_{\beta\to\infty} e^{-\beta\Ham}\ket{\psi}$, we find a state that is proportional to the ground state.
+This means that if we take almost any state $\ket{\psi}$ and calculate $\lim_{\beta\to\infty} \frac{1}{Z(\beta)} e^{-\beta\Ham}\ket{\psi}$, we find a state that is proportional to the ground state (the prefactors $\frac{1}{\scp{\gamma}{\psi}}$ and $\frac{1}{Z(\beta)}$ are merely scalar prefactors).
 But we already know how to do this: the wavefunction $e^{-\beta\Ham}\ket{\psi}$ is calculated from $\ket{\psi}$ by \emph{imaginary-time propagation}.
-In fact the algorithm of \autoref{sec:dynamics1D} remains valid if we replace $\ii(t-t_0)/\hbar \mapsto \beta$, and so does its extension to the non-linear Schr\"odinger equation (\autoref{sec:tdGPE}).
+In fact the split-step algorithm of \autoref{sec:dynamics1D} remains valid if we replace $\ii(t-t_0)/\hbar \mapsto \beta$.
+The advantage of \autoref{eq:itpgs} over the matrix method of \autoref{sec:TimeIndepSchr} is that the former can be implemented even if the Hamiltonian depends on the wavefunction, as in \autoref{eq:TIGPE}.
 The only caveat is that, while regular time propagation (\autoref{sec:dynamics1D}) is unitary, imaginary-time propagation is not.
-The wavefunction must therefore be re-normalized after each imaginary-time evolution step (with the \mm{Normalize} function ), particularly before calculating the non-linear potential in the Gross--Pitaevskii equation.
+The wavefunction must therefore be re-normalized after each imaginary-time evolution step (with the \mm{Normalize} function ).